Plastic Bag Recycling and Manufacturing Supports Thousands of Jobs

-Nationwide, more than 24,600 hardworking people are employed and supported by the plastic bag manufacturing and recycling industry.1 At a time when our nation suffers from widespread unemployment and a struggling economy, we can't afford to implement misguided policies that threaten jobs, economic recovery, and American competitiveness.
+- Nationwide, nearly 30,000 hardworking men and women are employed and supported by the plastic bag manufacturing and recycling industry.3 At a time when many communities around the nation suffer from unemployment and a struggling economy, we can't afford to implement misguided policies that threaten jobs, economic recovery and American competitiveness.
 Bag bans and taxes also hurt local businesses and struggling families by adding another cost to every grocery trip.

 Bans and taxes on plastic bags hurt America’s working class and kill jobs.

-Proposed ordinances to ban and tax plastic bags threaten more than 24,600 American recycling and manufacturing jobs in 344 plants across the country.2
+- Proposed ordinances to ban and tax plastic bags threaten nearly 30,000 American manufacturing and recycling jobs in 344 plants across the country.4

 Plastic bag bans and taxes hurt small businesses.

-A 2012 study by the National Center for Policy Analysis (NCPA) found that banning plastic bags negatively impacted retail sales and employment in the ban area, shifting business to stores just outside the bag ban region.3
+- A 2012 study by the National Center for Policy Analysis (NCPA) found that banning plastic bags negatively impacted retail sales and employment in the ban area, shifting business to stores just outside the bag ban region.7

-Bag bans can lead to small business layoffs.
-In Los Angeles County, stores inside the ban area were forced to terminate staff, sometimes by as much as 10 percent.
-In contrast, stores outside the ban area reported increased employment by 2.4 percent.4
+- Bag bans can lead to small business layoffs.
+In Los Angeles County, stores inside the ban area were forced to terminate staff, sometimes by as much as 10%.
+In contrast, stores outside the ban area reported increased employment by 2.4%.8

-Following Seattle’s ban on plastic bags, nearly 40 percent of surveyed store owners reported seeing their costs for carryout bags increase between 40 percent and 200 percent.
-Added costs directly impact a store’s bottom line and cannot be taken lightly in this economy.5
+- Following Seattle’s ban on plastic bags, nearly 40% of surveyed store owners reported seeing their costs for carryout bags increase between 40% and 200%.
+Added costs directly impact a store’s bottom line and cannot be taken lightly in this economy.9